chizkidd/chizkidd.github.io/_posts/2026-01-22-neural-net-optimizers.md

 This is where optimization algorithms come in.
 Over the years, researchers have developed increasingly sophisticated methods to navigate these challenging landscapes more efficiently.
 Each optimizer builds upon the limitations of its predecessors, introducing new mechanisms to accelerate convergence, handle sparse gradients, or adapt to different learning scenarios.

-In this guide, we'll explore seven key optimization techniques—SGD, Momentum, Nesterov Momentum, AdaGrad, RMSProp, Adam, and AdamW—examining how each one works, what problems it solves, and when you might want to use it.
+In this guide, we'll explore seven key optimization techniques: SGD, Momentum, Nesterov Momentum, AdaGrad, RMSProp, Adam, and AdamW.
+We'll examine how each one works, what problems it solves, and when you might want to use it.

 ---